Denver, Colorado: Happy Cones Co Celebrates International Day of Happiness March 20th

-When I traveled back home to New Zealand, my depression really took hold.
+After completing the working the world goal I traveled back home to New Zealand, my depression really took hold.
 Getting out of bed in the morning felt like climbing Everest.
 Making the simplest of decisions of whether I’d have jam or honey on my toast was crippling.
 The act of walking into a cafe and asking for a job was unthinkable.
 The previous year I survived an encounter with some of Africa’s most dangerous criminals, summited Kilimanjaro, and set up a bike shop in Namibia, and yet now I couldn’t even get myself out of bed.
 What was happening?

 Outwardly my life looked like one big adventure.
 I had worked 32 jobs on the world’s seven continents, I had a book publishing contract, I was directing a documentary on this “amazing” 9 year adventure, but inside I felt heavy, dark, lost.

 I eventually recognized it for what it was.
 I sought help for depression, and was fortunate to have resources available to me.
 I worked through counseling and antidepressants until, eventually, I was able to see the light again.

 Anyone who has had an intimate experience with depression can tell you how differently it forces you to look at happiness.
 Happiness isn’t a destination that you magically arrive at one day, but rather a constant journey through high peaks and deep valleys.
 Happiness can be more elusive for some people than others, and it isn’t something that can be taken for granted.

 There’s no doubt that my journey around the world helped shape me into who I am today.
 But it was through my experience with depression that I discovered my real purpose.